 Interestingly, in 1925 Tison took a 500 Watt transmitter and went down to the Tampa Bay, Florida area, where he became responsible for constructing a large number of Tampa AM, FM and TV stations over the years, including George W. Bowles’ WGHB – and then the first directional station in the US: WFLA-WSUN.

 Meanwhile, WSB grew to 200 Watts, then 1,000 Watts, 5,000 Watts, and in 1933 reached 50 kW.
 The station became a true voice of the South, moving several times from its original 833 kHz spot on the dial to finally land all by itself on the Clear Channel (I-A) of 750 kHz in 1941.

 WSB moved physically, too.
 Each of the power increases helped them reach more people, but they also generated complaints of overpowering local listeners’ radios.
 The solution was to move away from the center of town.
 (Fortunately, due to the poor ground conductivity around Atlanta it was not necessary to move too far.)

 However, this led to a different problem, one that affects many stations that were located in what used to be rural areas: city growth over the years caught up with the transmitter site again.

-By the early 1980s that made the value of the land a large part of the station’s value, so owner Cox Communications sold off the surrounding land to a shopping center developer, with the proviso that the transmitter and antenna would remain in place, and sold the tower – the 1930 black iron vertical tower and Lapp base insulator – to American Tower Company (ATC).
+By the early 1980s that made the value of the land a large part of the station’s value, so owner Cox Communications leased the surrounding land to a shopping center developer, with the proviso that the transmitter and antenna would remain in place, and sold the tower – the 1930 black iron vertical tower and Lapp base insulator – to American Tower Company (ATC).

 WSB is right in the middle of things

 Our sincere thanks go to Donna Halper, Charles Kinney, and Bob Helbush, for their kind assistance in the preparation of this article.